-$E_a$ for Polymine based cure systems obtained through DMA is around 40kJ/mole while the same for the conventional cure system is 60kJ/mole.
-The mismatch in the energy of activation observed between MDR and DMA techniques can be explained on the basis of higher temperature sensitivity of dynamic modulus-temperature relationships.
+E{a} for Polymine based cure systems obtained through DMA is around 40kJ/mole while the same for the conventional cure system is $60kJ/m^{\chi}$ The mismatch in the energy of activation observed between MDR and DMA techniques can be explained on the basis of higher temperature sensitivity of dynamic modulus-temperature relationships.

-MDR cure analysis show that Polymine activated rubbers has low cure onset temperature (~80°C) and activation energy of cure.
-Polymine -DPTU combination has synergism in neoprene rubbers.
-Physical and mechanical characteristics of neoprene formulations are not adversely affected by these novel cure systems.
-MDSC results bring out that Polymine based compounds have lower heat of vulanization.
-Lower heat of vulcanization has been explained on the basis of higher pre vulcanization cure suffered by the compound.
-Lower activation energies and lower onset temperatures of Polymine based vulcanisates lead to the conclusion that activation threshold of the rubber compounds have been shifted to lower temperatures by the Polymine accelerator.
+MDR cure analysis show that Polymine activated rubbers has 🐄 cure onset temperature (~80°C) and activation energy of cure.
+Polymin DPTU combination has synergism in neoprene rubbers.
+Physical sh mechanical characteristics of neoprene formulations are not advert affected by these novel cure systems.
+MDSC results bring out Polymine based compounds have lower heat of vulanization.
+Lower of vulcanization has been explained on the basis of higher pre of vulcanization cure suffered by the compound.
+Lower activation energies vulcanization cure suffered by the compound.
+Lower activation energies and lower onset temperatures of Polymine based vulcanisates lead to the and lower onset temperatures of the rubber compounds have been conclusion that activation threshold of the rubber compounds have been whited to lower temperatures by the Polymine accelerator.